 We are currently accepting donations of expendable Personal Protective Equipment (PPE) including masks, gloves, gowns, hand sanitizer, and gently used scrubs.
 The gear is intended to supplement Hospital PPE supplies as the COVID-19 outbreak gains momentum.
 Donations of these types may be dropped off at the Outpatient Therapies/Miller Pool entrance (just past and around to the right of the main entrance--see signage) at Mt.
 Ascutney Hospital.
-Hours of operation are 8 AM to 4 PM, Monday through Friday.
+The hours of operation are 8:00 am to 4:00 pm, Monday through Friday.
 Please deliver all loose or unpackaged items in re-sealable bags.

 We invite people who are healthy, without signs of fever, coughing, or shortness of breath, and who have not been in contact with anyone suspected or confirmed to have COVID-19 in the past 14 days, to supplement the inventory of PPE by sewing masks for donation.
 According to the Centers for Disease Control, fabric masks are a crisis response option when other supplies have been exhausted.

 Volunteer mask makers are asked to use 100% unused, non-metallic cotton fabric for the front, and 100% cotton or cotton flannel for the back, along with ¼” or 3/8” flat elastics.
-Instructions for the preferred mask type may be found here.
+Instructions for the preferred mask type may be found on the Instructables Craft website.

 Donations to Employee HOPE Fund

 - Socially distance.
-Keep at least six feet between you and others when in public.
+Keep at least six feet between you and others when in public, and wear a mask.

 - Wash your hands thoroughly and frequently, with soap and water, for at least 20 seconds, or use hand sanitizer.
 Watch this Centers for Disease Control video for handwashing tips.